;

 Colleen Rothschild Hair Mask

-I use this weekly and it’s SO hydrating.
+I use this Colleen Rothschild Hair Mask once a week and it’s SO hydrating.
 It gives my hair shine and volume, without weighing it down.
 It contains a blend of Kokum, Shea Butter, Capuacu and Bacuri Butters, which all help nourish your hair.

 If you have super dry hair, you could also try a hair oil a few times a week.
 This OUAI hair oil contains coconut oil and is SUPER hydrating.